Information and additional support for Education, Health and Care Needs Assessments and Plans

 If you disagree with the decision, you have the right to appeal to the Special Educational Needs and Disability Tribunal.

-If your child is under 5 and has been identified as needing specialist provision, the health service will inform us as well as giving you information about support services.
+If your child has been identified as needing specialist provision, the health service will inform us as well as giving you information about support services.

 If you would rather start the process yourself, you're not sure about your options or your child does not attend an educational setting please call the SEND Service.

-If you require additional support when requesting an Education, Health and Care Needs Assessment you can get impartial support and advice from Wiltshire Special Educational Needs Information, Advice and Support Service Kids Wiltshire SENDIASS or Wiltshire Parent Carer Council website home page.
+If you require additional support when requesting an Education, Health and Care Needs Assessment you can get impartial support and advice from Wiltshire Special Educational Needs Information, Advice and Support Service Family Action - SENDIASS or Wiltshire Parent Carer Council website.

 If a child is at imminent risk of harm or injury, please call the Police on 999.
 If the child is at risk of significant harm, contact the Multi-Agency Safeguarding Hub (MASH) on 0300 456 0108 (out of hours Emergency Duty Service: 0300 456 0100).